antonioasaro/3DChameleon/README.md

-Remix of the (very clever) 3DChamelon multi-colour 3D printer design.
+Remix of the (very clever) 3DChamelon design for multi-colour 3D printing.